^

 1. Demyelinating, the most common etiology.

-2. Parainfectious, may be the result of a viral infection or vaccination.
+2. Parainfectious, may be a consequence of a viral infection or vaccination.

-3. Infectious, can be rhinogenic or associated with the disease of "cat scratch", syphilis, Lyme disease, cryptococcal meningitis in AIDS and herpes zoster,
+3. Infectious, may be rhinogenous or associated with cat scratch disease, syphilis, Lyme disease, cryptococcal meningitis in AIDS, and herpes zoster,

 4. Autoimmune, associated with systemic autoimmune diseases.

-Intrabulbar neuritis (papillitis) - inflammation of the intraocular part of the optic nerve, from the level of the retina to the trellis plate of the sclera.
-This department is also called the optic nerve head.
-With ophthalmoscopy, this part of the optic nerve is available for examination, and the doctor in detail can follow the entire course of the inflammatory process.
+Intrabulbar neuritis (papillitis) is an inflammation of the intraocular part of the optic nerve, from the level of the retina to the cribriform plate of the sclera.
+This section is also called the head of the optic nerve.
+During ophthalmoscopy, this part of the optic nerve is accessible for examination, and the doctor can follow the entire course of the inflammatory process in detail.

 Causes of intrabulbar neuritis.
-The causes of the disease are manifold.
-Inflammatory agents can be:
+The causes of the disease are varied.
+The causative agents of inflammation can be:

-• causative agents of specific infections - gonorrhea, syphilis, diphtheria, brucellosis, toxoplasmosis, malaria, smallpox, typhus, etc.,
+• pathogens of specific infections - gonorrhea, syphilis, diphtheria, brucellosis, toxoplasmosis, malaria, smallpox, typhus, etc.,

-The inflammatory process in the optic nerve is always secondary, i.e., is a complication of the common infection or focal inflammation of an organ, therefore, when a neuritis of the optic nerve arises, the therapist's consultation is always necessary.
-The development of the disease can lead to:
+The inflammatory process in the optic nerve is always secondary, i.e. it is a complication of a general infection or focal inflammation of any organ, therefore, when optic neuritis occurs, a consultation with a therapist is always necessary.
+The development of the disease can be caused by:

-• inflammatory conditions of the eye (keratitis, iridocyclitis, choroiditis, uveopapillitis - inflammation of the vascular tract and the optic nerve head);
+• inflammatory conditions of the eye (keratitis, iridocyclitis, choroiditis, uveopapillitis - inflammation of the vascular tract and head of the optic nerve);

-• diseases of the orbit (phlegmon, periostitis) and her trauma;
+• orbital diseases (phlegmon, periostitis) and its trauma;

-• inflammatory processes in the paranasal sinuses (sinusitis, frontal sinusitis, etc.);
+• inflammatory processes in the paranasal sinuses (sinusitis, frontal sinusitis, sinusitis, etc.);

 • caries;